Trayvon Martin's killer leaves Florida jail on bail

 "It's with a very, very heavy heart that they've seen him walk freely late last night back into the public," Parks said on CNN.

-Zimmerman attorney Mark O'Mara, appearing in on CBS's "This Morning" program, said there had been no recent threats against his client but his whereabouts still are expected to remain secret until his next appearance in court.
+Zimmerman attorney Mark O'Mara, appearing in on CBS's "This Morning" program, said there had been no recent threats against his client but his whereabouts still are expected to remain a closely guarded secret until his next appearance in court.

-Zimmerman shot and killed Martin in a gated community in Sanford in central Florida on February 26 in an incident that prompted civil rights protests and a national debate over guns, self-defence laws and race in America.
+Zimmerman shot and killed Martin is a gated community in Sanford in central Florida on February 26 in an incident that triggered civil rights protests nationwide and fired a national debate over guns, self-defence laws and race in America.

 No date has been set for Zimmerman's trial.